platformsh/platformsh-docs/docs/src/domains/steps/_index.md

 That is the host name by which Platform.sh knows your environment.
 Add a CNAME record from your desired domain (`www.example.com`) to the value of the `edge_hostname`.

-If you have multiple domains you want to be served by the same application you will need to add a CNAME record for each of them.
+If you have multiple domains you want to be served by the same application you need to add a CNAME record for each of them.

 Note that depending on your registrar and the TTL you set, it could take anywhere from 15 minutes to 72 hours for the DNS change to fully propagate across the Internet.